StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 class ExampleCheck(AgentCheckV2):

     # This method should also be overriden to uniquely identify your integration instance.
-The AgentIntegrationInstance is synchronized by the StackState Agent V2 StackPack.
-All topology elements produced by this check can be found by filtering on the `integration-type:{example}` and `integration-url:{instance_url}` tags in StackState for this example.
+The AgentIntegrationInstance is synchronized by the Rancher Observability Agent V2 StackPack.
+All topology elements produced by this check can be found by filtering on the `integration-type:{example}` and `integration-url:{instance_url}` tags in Rancher Observability for this example.
     def get_instance_key(self, instance):
         if 'url' not in instance:
             raise ConfigurationError('Missing url in topology instance configuration.')